-The District's total net position was \$304 thousand at September 30, 2017.
-During the year, the District's revenues exceeded expenditures by \$122 thousand.
-The District, after approval by voters in the District, raised the tax rate for property tax from 3 cents per hundred dollar taxable value to 7 cents per hundred dollar taxable value.
+The District's total net position was \$75 thousand at September 30, 2022, the first year of operations.
+During the year, the District's revenues exceeded expenditures by \$75 thousand.
+The District's tax rate of 10 cents per hundred dollar of taxable value raised \$416 thousand in revenue.

-The total cost of all the District's activities was \$1.01 million as compared to \$513 thousand the prior year.
-Disbursements to fire departments was more as more funds were available.
+The total cost of all the District's activities was \$341 thousand.
+District expenses were \$26 thousand.
+Disbursements to the three fire departments within the District totaled \$315 thousand.